Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 Here are a few scenarios to help you understand how this works:

 - **Case "1:1" :** Let's imagine that a customer has 10 B3-8 instances on OVHcloud and subscribes to a Savings Plan that covers precisely 10 B3-8 instances for a period of 1 year.
 In this case, the customer will only pay the amount of their Savings Plan, and this amount will fully cover the costs associated with their 10 B3-8 instances for the duration of the commitment.
 There are no additional charges at the end of each month, as the instances are covered by the plan.
 - **Case "1,5:1" :** Now let's suppose that another customer uses 15 B3-8 instances, but subscribes to a Savings Plan covering only 10 B3-8 instances.
 In this case, the customer benefits from the advantageous Savings Plan tariff for the first 10 instances.
 However, the other 5 instances, which are not covered by the Savings Plan, will be billed at the standard hourly rate.
-If these 5 instances are used throughout the month, the customer will be billed for the remaining 5 instances, in addition to his commitment for the 10 instances covered by the Savings Plan.
 - **Case "0,8 :1" :** Lastly, a customer has subscribed to a Savings Plan for 10 B3-8 type instances, but only uses 8 instances simultaneously during the month.
 Even if this customer does not use all the instances covered by his plan, he will not pay any additional charges.
 The Savings Plan will always cover the 8 simultaneous instances used, and the customer will benefit from the advantageous pricing of the 10 instances at no extra cost.
 This situation remains financially advantageous, even if the customer does not use all 10 instances of the Savings Plan.

 > [!warning]